Sustainable Seafood Impact in Maine's Coastal Communities

 Conclusion

-Q: What types of projects are eligible for funding under the Environmental Innovation and Stewardship Grant in Maine?
-A: Projects that focus on innovative practices related to conservation, sustainable use of natural resources, and enhancing environmental stewardship are eligible for funding.
+Q: What types of projects are eligible for the Environmental Innovation and Stewardship Grant in Maine?
+A: Projects that promote sustainable use of natural resources, such as marine conservation, organic farming, or innovative land management techniques, are eligible for funding under this grant.

 Eligible Regions